SS-FS-58/smartcontract/README.md

 # smartcontract
-This repository is the sample for smart contract by solidity.
+This repository is a collection for some smart contracts written by solidity.